codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

 # About the Features

-## DataWiki Overview
+## citygroups Overview
 We are using a very simple Features-based framework to set up structured data types for the Data Wiki.
-The DataWiki is intended to be an open data workbook that allows for offline data collection (mobile apps & printable maps) & reconciling crowd-sourced data feeds.
+The citygroups is intended to be an open data workbook that allows for offline data collection (mobile apps & printable maps) & reconciling crowd-sourced data feeds.